LowLevelMahn/alpha_waves_loader/README.md

  - maybe reverse AlphaWaves itself - its a Turbo C 2.x exe

  # Findings
- - VGA is not real VGA Mode - its EGA 0dh mode with lighter colors :)
+ - VGA is not real VGA Mode but EGA 0dh mode - its the same as game started with EGA but with lighter colors :)